singnet/das-toolbox/das-dashboard/README.md

 2. Run 'npm install'
 3. Run 'npm run dev'

+### Running locally via docker:
+1. On your terminal, run 'docker build -t das-dashboard .'
+2. Then run 'docker run -d --network host --name das-dashboard das-dashboard:latest' and you'll have a node server hosting the interface locally.

 That's all, you should be able to run the web app perfectly and use its full features.